Anup-SoftwareDev/FinalProjReadMe/README.md

 ### Day 1
 ![Day1PartA](docs/TrelloScreenShots/Day1PartA.png)

+As it can be noticed above, the Trello board for Part A phase of the design process was set up.
+This board contains 8 cards/main tasks that need to be completed to ensure the completion of this phase.
+The first card activity("Description of Website") is set to start on 8/07/2022 and the last card Activity(Finalise README) is set to be completed on 16/07/2022.
 ### Day 6
 ![Day6PartA](docs/TrelloScreenShots/Day6PartA.png)

+By Day 6 three card activities (Wireframes,Application Architecture and User Stories) have been fully completed.
+Dataflow diagrams were also completed, however needed more revising and tidying up.
+Trello Screenshots were progressing as required.
+"Description of website" was done halfway and the other two items(Presentation and README) had not been started since it was not necessary at this stage.
 ### Day 8
 ![Day8PartA](docs/TrelloScreenShots/Day8PartA.png)

+As it can be seen here every card has progressed except for the 'presentation' card.
+README document was done half-way and the same can be said about the 'Description of Website' card.
 ### Day 11
 ![Day11PartA](docs/TrelloScreenShots/Day11PartA.png)

+By Day 11, Data Flow Diagrams and 'Description of Website' were also fully completed.
+The presentation was done on paper and waiting to be presented.
+README had also progressed to almost completion.
 ### Day 14
 ![Day14PartA](docs/TrelloScreenShots/Day14PartA.png)

+As it can be noticed here, all tasks have been completed on time as required.

 ![Day14PartB](docs/TrelloScreenShots/Day14PartB.png)

+At this stage the team has had to look at planning for the next phase of the design process.
+The Board above shows a large list of activities that are meant to be started on the 16/07/2022 and completed on 1/08/2022.
+This phase involves implementation of a Front End, a Back End and their integration.
+However the project will be tackled in 5 steps as shown below:

+- First to get the App working for a Guest User,
+- Second to get the App working for a Member User,
+- Third to get it working for an Organiser User,
+- Forth to get it working fo the Admin User,
+- Fifth do a final Deplyment.